Glassware Safety: Experts Offer 12 Tips to Proper Glassware Handling in the Cleanroom

 As a general rule, always make sure you’re using PPE and materials that are approved for your specific cleanroom class.
 Safety is not only in the handling; it is also in the right supplies and tools for the environment.
 Find McLeod’s full article here.

 Gerbig Engineering Company cares about the safety of your employees and the integrity of your cleanroom.
-We manufacture cleanrooms as well as provide certification and validation services.
 Contact us for questions about your cleanroom needs.
 888-628-0056; info@gerbig.com